Services for Adults

 Community Partners

-The ERS program relies on the support and collaboration of the many community partners dedicated to combating substance use disorder in our community.
+The ERS program relies on the referrals, support, and collaboration of the many community partners dedicated to fields of recovery, mental health, and prevention in our community.
 These include:

 - Delphi Rise